apache/incubator-hugegraph/README.md

 We can use `docker run -itd --name=graph -p 8080:8080 hugegraph/hugegraph` to quickly start an inner HugeGraph server with `RocksDB` (in backgrounds) for **test/dev**.
-You can visit [doc page](https://hugegraph.apache.org/docs/quickstart/hugegraph-server/#3-deploy) or the [README](hugegraph-server/hugegraph-dist/docker/READEME.md) for more details.
+You can visit [doc page](https://hugegraph.apache.org/docs/quickstart/hugegraph-server/#3-deploy) or the [README](hugegraph-server/hugegraph-dist/docker/READEME.md) for more details. ([Docker Compose](./hugegraph-server/hugegraph-dist/docker/example))

 > Note:
 >